 Images may be taken of your bodily structures.
 This can be done with a

 and other imaging tests.

-Pain relief includes: Bedrest and elevation of legsWet compressesAspirin, except in childrenNonsteroidal anti-inflammatory
+Pain relief includes: Bed rest and elevation of legsWet compressesAspirin, except in childrenNonsteroidal anti-inflammatory

-Some of the infectious causes can be avoided by practicing good hygiene, which includes: Washing your hands oftenNot sharing foods, drinks, or utensils
+Some of the infectious causes can be avoided by practicing good hygiene, which includes: Washing your hands oftenNot sharing food, drinks, or utensils

 Requena L, Yus ES.
 Erythema nodosum.